kiboschool/course-programming-1/src/lessons/functions_2/utility_functions.md

 ```
 ## Simple Use Case
 At this section, we will study a use case where we need to the apply the **Divide & Conquer** strategy in our design.

-Imagine the case that you are asked to design and implement a software program to tech 7th grade students how to calculate area of various shapes.
+Imagine the case that you are asked to design and implement a software program to assist 7th grade students how to calculate area of various shapes.
 The program starts by asking the user to enter a shape from a list, for example:
 - Rectangle
 - Circle